guillaume-chevalier/Awesome-Deep-Learning-Resources/README.md

 - [Deep Learning in Neural Networks: An Overview](https://arxiv.org/pdf/1404.7828v4.pdf) (You_Again's DL summary, mostly about RNNs)
 - [Bidirectional Recurrent Neural Networks](http://www.di.ufpe.br/~fnj/RNA/bibliografia/BRNN.pdf) (Better classifications with RNNs!)
-- [Neural Machine Translation by Jointly Learning to Align and Translate](https://arxiv.org/pdf/1409.0473.pdf) (A.K.A.
-"Attention mechanism")
 - [Learning Phrase Representations using RNN Encoder–Decoder for Statistical Machine Translation](https://arxiv.org/pdf/1406.1078v3.pdf) (Two networks in one combined into a seq2seq (sequence to sequence) Encoder–Decoder architecture.
 RNN Encoder–Decoder with 1000 hidden units.
 Adadelta optimizer.)
 - [Sequence to Sequence Learning with Neural Networks](http://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf) (4 stacked LSTM cells of 1000 hidden size with reversed input sentences, and with beam search, on the WMT’14 English to French dataset)
 - [Exploring the Limits of Language Modeling](https://arxiv.org/pdf/1602.02410.pdf) (Nice recursive models using word level LSTMs on character level CNN using an overkill amount of GPU power)
 - [Exploring the Depths of Recurrent Neural Networks with Stochastic Residual Learning](https://cs224d.stanford.edu/reports/PradhanLongpre.pdf) (Basically, residual connections can be better than stacked RNNs in the presented case of sentiment analysis)
+- [Show, Attend and Tell: Neural Image Caption Generation with Visual Attention](https://arxiv.org/pdf/1502.03044.pdf) (LSTM attention mechanism on CNNs)
+- [Neural Machine Translation by Jointly Learning to Align and Translate](https://arxiv.org/pdf/1409.0473.pdf) (Attention mechanism for LSTMs!
+Mostly, figures and formulas and their explanations revealed to be useful to me.)
+- [Effective Approaches to Attention-based Neural Machine Translation](https://arxiv.org/pdf/1508.04025.pdf) (Exploring different attention mechanisms)
 - [Neural Turing Machines](https://arxiv.org/pdf/1410.5401v2.pdf) (Outstanding for implementing simple neural algorithms with seemingly good generalisation)
 - [Teaching Machines to Read and Comprehend](https://arxiv.org/pdf/1506.03340v3.pdf) (A very interesting and creative work about textual question answering, there is something to do with that)
 - [Pixel Recurrent Neural Networks](https://arxiv.org/pdf/1601.06759.pdf) (Nice for photoshop-like "content aware fill" to fill missing patches in images)
 - [Adaptive Computation Time for Recurrent Neural Networks](https://arxiv.org/pdf/1603.08983v4.pdf) (Very interesting, I would love to see how well would it combines to Neural Turing Machines.
 Interesting interactive visualizations on the subject can be found [here](http://distill.pub/2016/augmented-rnns/).)
 - [Hybrid computing using a neural network with dynamic external memory](http://www.nature.com/articles/nature20101.epdf?author_access_token=ImTXBI8aWbYxYQ51Plys8NRgN0jAjWel9jnR3ZoTv0MggmpDmwljGswxVdeocYSurJ3hxupzWuRNeGvvXnoO8o4jTJcnAyhGuZzXJ1GEaD-Z7E6X_a9R-xqJ9TfJWBqz) (Improvements on differientable memory based on NTM: now differentiable neural computer)
+- [Google’s Neural Machine Translation System: Bridging the Gap between Human and Machine Translation](https://arxiv.org/pdf/1609.08144.pdf) (In 2016: stacked residual LSTMs with attention mechanisms encoder/decoder are the best for NMT - Neural Machine Translation)
+- [Neural Machine Translation and Sequence-to-sequence Models: A Tutorial](https://arxiv.org/pdf/1703.01619.pdf) (Interesting tutorial, I mostly read part 8 about RNNs with attention as a refresher for NMT.)

 ### Convolutional Neural Networks